 The council can itself conduct conciliation proceedings or it may seek the assistance of an institution by making a reference to such an institution or centre for conducting conciliation.

-The provisions of sections 65 to 81 of the Arbitration & Conciliation Act, 1996 apply to such a dispute as if conciliation was initiated under part III of the Arbitration & Conciliation Act, 1996.
+Sections 65 to 81 of the Arbitration & Conciliation Act, 1996 apply to such a dispute as if the parties had initiated conciliation under Part III of the Arbitration & Conciliation Act, 1996

 Step 3 .
 Arbitration proceeding under section 18(3)

-Where the conciliation under section 18(2) is not successful or stands terminated without any settlement between the parties, a reference to the arbitration is made by MSME facilitation council for adjudication of the dispute as per law.
+If conciliation under section 18(2) is not successful or is terminated without a settlement, the MSME facilitation council refers the dispute to arbitration for adjudication as per the law.

 The council can itself take the dispute for arbitration or refer the dispute to any institution or centre providing alternate dispute resolution services for such arbitration.